The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 Online reviews make your services look more legit.
 Even just a few can help build trust with prospective clients who are researching your services and thinking about booking with you.

-To get this started, make sure you have either a Google business profile or Yelp (see #1 above).
+To get this started, make sure you have a Google business profile (see #1 above).
 Then send out a simple email to your list asking for a review.
 Use your personal email (BCC everyone) or a free service like Mailchimp.
-The text can be super simple, the more plain it is, the more likely they are to respond.
+The email can be super simple, the more plain it is, the more likely they are to respond.

 Here’s an example we’ve seen work well: